Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

-The number of numerical integration steps $K$ directly influences the inference latency of the proposed cross-modal flow matching framework.
-Accordingly, Fig.~\ref{fig:Latency} reports the end-to-end computational latency of all the channel estimation and inference schemes considered.
-In our framework, the multimodal stochastic encoder is activated once per inference, requiring approximately $0.75$ ms, while the U-Net is harnessed $K$ times, with an average runtime of $0.25$ ms per step.
-Consequently, the total inference latency is about $1.25$ ms for $K=2$ and $2.5$ ms for $K=7$.
-For the pilot-based channel estimation schemes (LS, LASSO, and diffusion), the conventional computing time corresponds to the processing latency from pilot reception to channel estimation.
-Although these methods achieve sub-millisecond computation time, motivating the setting of $T_{ce}$ = 1~ms in the following experiments, the overall channel acquisition duration also includes pilot transmission, which plays a similar role to the inference process in our framework.
-Even at the maximum integration step ($K=7$), the inference latency of our method remains below $2.5$ ms, which is comparable to the typical CSI acquisition period.
-Considering that the GPS query times are negligible, the proposed framework fully satisfies the latency constraints of 5G communication systems.
+The number of numerical integration steps $K$ directly determines the inference latency of the proposed cross-modal flow framework.
+Accordingly, Fig.~\ref{fig:Latency} reports the computational latency of all the channel estimation and inference schemes considered.
+The multimodal stochastic encoder is activated once per inference, requiring approximately $0.75$~ms, while the U-Net is harnessed $K$ times, with an average runtime of $0.25$~ms per step.
+Consequently, the total inference latency of our method is about $1.25$ ms for $K=2$ and remains below $2.5$ ms for $K=7$, both of which are comparable to the typical CSI acquisition period.
+For the sensing-aided channel inference schemes, the CSI acquisition period is equal to the sum of the GPS query duration and the channel inference latency.
+Given that the GPS query time is negligible, the overall latency of our proposed framework remains on the same order of magnitude as the latency budget of typical communication systems.
+Moreover, for the pilot-based channel estimation schemes (i.e., LS, LASSO, DDPM and DDIM), the CSI acquisition period corresponds to the overall end-to-end acquisition budget including the pilot transmission stage and the execution stage of the channel estimation algorithms.
+Unlike the single-step LS and LASSO estimators, which achieve sub-millisecond computation latency, DDPM and DDIM are iterative methods whose computation time scales with the number of sampling iterations.
+To ensure a fair comparison under the same real-time latency budget and to reserve sufficient time for pilot transmission within each CSI acquisition period, we set the channel estimation period to $T_{ce}=1$~ms in the following experiments, while the corresponding pilot transmission period is $T_{ca}-1$~ms.